Author's Note

 I took a step.
 Then another.

-With each pace, the air grew heavier—dense with unspoken promises and thick with a presence that pressed against my skin.
-It felt suffocating, vast, intimate.
-I could almost see it: a slow-churning web of crimson ethereal tendrils coiling around us, threading reality into something else.
+With each pace, the air grew heavier, dense with unspoken promises, thick with a presence that pressed against my skin.
+Suffocating.
+Vast.
+Intimate.
+A slow-churning web of crimson tendrils coiled around us, threading reality into something else.

 And then—somehow—I stood just a breath away from her.